bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## The project

 We are going to create a small example project first using go.
-As we mentioned you do not need to use go directly at all, when using bazel.
+As we mentioned you do not need to use go directly at all when using bazel.
-But to get a "easy" jump start we wanted to quickly generate some code.
+But to get an "easy" jump start we wanted to quickly generate some code.

-The project is going to consist of a simple cli program that generates a random number or generates a random word.
+The project is going to consist of a simple CLI program that generates a random number or generates a random word.

 ## Generate the project framework

-First create a git repository to store you work.
-For this project we are using https://github.com/bazel-contrib/Bazel-learning-paths/tutorials/go-code-tutorial, and replace any references to that repository with your own.
+First, create a git repository to store your work.
+For this project, we are using https://github.com/bazel-contrib/Bazel-learning-paths/tutorials/go-code-tutorial, and replace any references to that repository with your own.
 You can refer to the above repository for the final source code base.

-The we are using the [cobra](https://cobra.dev/) CLI framework for this project.
+We are using the [cobra](https://cobra.dev/) CLI framework for this project.
 The cobra framework is commonly used by various projects including Kubernetes.
 The cobra-cli binary is provided by the project for the intial generation of CLI code.